What Is Uniswap?

 The backbone of Uniswap is the x * y = k formula, which defines the price of each trading pair with x and y representing the balance of each token in the pool and k being the total constant price of the pool, which is initially set by the first liquidity provide by depositing.

-Traders can use the DEX to trade any ERC-20 token for another without the need to find an order for that specific exchange as Uniswap takes care of finding the best conversion path, effectively solving one of the biggest issues with traditional centralized exchanges.
+Traders can use the DEX to trade any ERC-20 token for another without the need to find an order for that specific exchange, as Uniswap takes care of finding the best conversion path, effectively solving one of the most significant issues with traditional centralized exchanges.